laminas/laminas-inputfilter/docs/book/application-integration/usage-in-a-laminas-mvc-application.md

-# Usage in a zend-mvc Application
+# Usage in a laminas-mvc Application

-The following example shows _one_ potential use case of zend-inputfilter within a zend-mvc based application.
-The example uses a module, a controller and the zend-inputfilter plugin manager.
+The following example shows _one_ potential use case of laminas-inputfilter within a laminas-mvc based application.
+The example uses a module, a controller and the laminas-inputfilter plugin manager.

-Before starting, make sure zend-inputfilter is installed and configured.
+Before starting, make sure laminas-inputfilter is installed and configured.

 ## Create Input Filter